dmenager/HEMS/README.md

 Further details on the system's theoretical claims and technical details may be found in the /papers directory.

-This page is currently under development.
+This page is currently under construction.

 ## Requirements
 This codebase is written and testing using SBCL.
 Other versions of Common Lisp may work, but we provide no guarantees.
 This software also depends on quicklisp for installing other Common Lisp packages.
 A full list of external dependencies may be found in hems.asd.